Pardot B2B Marketing Automation: Using Pardot | YouDigital Insights

 - Completion actions are not retroactive and will only apply to activities moving forward once you add them.

-- Completion actions execute every time the action is completed except for adjust score and send autoresponder email.
+- Completion actions execute every time the action is completed except for adjusting the score and send an autoresponder email.

 - Completion actions only execute for prospects (they will not affect visitors).

 You can use segmentation rules to create a list of prospects and apply a segmentation action based on specific criteria.
 Unlike automation rules, segmentation rules don’t run continuously.
 Segmentation rules run once and match only the prospects that meet the rule’s criteria when the rule runs.

 Segmentation Rule Actions

 - Automation rules run continuously, unlike segmentation rules which are a one-time action

 - Automation rules check every prospect in your account every time their record updates to see if they could match

 - Once a prospect matches an automation rule, all of the actions that are defined at that time in the rule are applied to that prospect and it is flagged as matching.